 NUR 690 THESIS.
 Supports autonomy in nursing practice by allowing the student to identify and analyze a health care issue that integrates concepts essential for quality advanced nursing practice.
 Students will earn either credit or no credit.
+1-4 credit hours per semester for a maximum of 6 credit hours.
 Prerequisites: NUR 601, NUR 606.
-1-4 credit hours per semester up to a maximum of 6 credit hours.
+Variable 1-6